-- Cooking is only allowed in the kitchen - Locks, electrical points, lights or wiring are not to be interfered with in any way - When the power is off, battery lamps may be used.
-However, naked candles, are not permitted in the houses - Do not overload wiring - Tampering with fire equipment is prohibited - Participation in periodic fire drills is compulsory - Know your emergency fire assembly points
+- Cooking is strictly not allowed in the room. - Locks, electrical points, lights or wiring are not to be interfered with in any way. - When the power is off, battery lamps may be used.
+Naked candles are not permitted in houses. - Do not overload the wiring - Tampering with fire equipment is prohibited. - · Participation in periodic fire drills is compulsory - Know your emergency fire exit routes